SalesforceCommerceCloud/b2c-crm-sync/README.md

 Please note that the code-version specified in the .env file must be valid in order for the verify command to complete successfully.
 The code version must be accurate to deploy the B2C Commerce SFRA cartridges that are leveraged by b2c-crm-sync.

+#### Specify your Salesforce Org profile (base or personaccounts)
-4. Create the Salesforce ScratchOrg .env configuration properties.
-Follow the guidance above, and specify the type of scratchOrg to generate.
+4. Specify what customerModel you'd like b2c-crm-sync to employ.
+Follow the guidance above, and specify the type of scratchOrg to generate (supporting either Accounts and Contacts, or PersonAccounts).

 > The 'base' scratchOrg profile supports Accounts and Contacts.
 The 'personaccounts' scratchOrg profile supports PersonAccounts.
 The 'base' profile will be defaulted if an unrecognized value exists.

 #### List the Available Salesforce Orgs
 5. List your supported Salesforce DevHubs, scratchOrgs, and their connected status.
 You can use this command to verify that your DevHub is available.

 ```bash